CEED/libCEED/examples/fluids/index.md

 ## Advection

-A simplified version of system {math:numref}`eq-ns`, only accounting for the transport of total energy, is given by
+A simplified version of system {eq}`eq-ns`, only accounting for the transport of total energy, is given by

 $$
 \frac{\partial E}{\partial t} + \nabla \cdot (\bm{u} E ) = 0 \, ,